Despite previous attacks, Medicare for All proved to be a huge winner for Bernie Sanders for the third primary in a row, polls show

 Medicare for All last year became an ideological wedge between progressives and moderate candidates competing to face off against President Trump in the general election.

 Sens.
 Kamala Harris, Cory Booker, and Kirsten Gillibrand endorsed the policy proposal at the outset of their Democratic primary campaigns, but they backed off the idea after polls showed voters were wary of losing their private insurance.

 Sen. Elizabeth Warren also supported it but later said she’d pursue an optional government health insurance plan first.

 Critics like former South Bend Mayor Pete Buttigieg and former Vice President Joe Biden attacked Sanders, arguing he’s pushing to adopt an unfeasible plan through Congress – and notably refusing to say how much it would cost.
+The plan has also been assailed by the health insurance industry.